VulpesVFox/rpg-vampire/README.md

 :green_heart: Predator

-You can consume the blood of raw meat, but its not effective
+You can consume the blood of raw meat, but its not very saturating

 ## :star_of_david: Blood Hunter